Best Resume Fonts for 2024: Types, Styles & Examples

 The best resume font size

-For your main text, stick to 10 or 11 points.
+For your main text, stick to a 10 or 11 point resume font size.
 It ensures your content is clear and easy to follow.
 Want your headings and name to stand out?
 Bump those up to 12 points.
 This subtle difference draws attention without being overpowering.

-Avoid using anything smaller than 10 points.
+Avoid using anything smaller than a 10 point font size for a resume.
 While it might be tempting to fit more information on the page, it can make your resume hard to read, which is the last thing you want.

 Remember: Your resume should be easy on the eyes.
 Prioritize clarity and readability to make the best impression.